geomatics-io/ObjectListView/docs/recipes.rst

 Decorations can also be attached to the selected rows.
 Set `SelectedRowDecoration` property of the `ObjectListView` to a decoration, and that decoration will be draw over each selected row.
-This draws a transluscent green border around each selected row::
+This draws a translucent green border around each selected row::

     RowBorderDecoration rbd = new RowBorderDecoration();